Skip to main content Skip to main navigation Skip to search

 Research Symposium

-On 19 June 2018 the IESC hosted a Research Symposium at the Brisbane Convention and Exhibition Centre.
-The symposium highlighted how research has advanced scientific understanding of the impacts of coal seam gas extraction and large coal mining developments on water flow, surface and groundwater connectivity, water quality changes, ecosystem impacts and cumulative impacts.
+On 19 June 2018, the IESC hosted a Research Symposium at the Brisbane Convention and Exhibition Centre.
+Presentations highlighted how research has advanced scientific understanding of the impacts of coal seam gas extraction and large coal mining developments on water flow, surface and groundwater connectivity, water quality changes, ecosystem impacts and cumulative impacts.
 The focus of the day was the $19 million of research projects commissioned by the Australian Government between 2013 and 2017.
-The IESC guided these projects, it is one of the IESC's functions to advise the Australian Government on research into the impacts of coal resource development on Australia’s water resources.
+The IESC guided these projects because one of its functions is to advise the Australian Government on research into the impacts of coal resource development on Australia’s water resources.

 The research has improved understanding in key areas and strengthened the science to support regulatory decision-making.
-It has been used by the IESC to inform advice given to regulators.
+Results are used by the IESC to inform advice given to regulators.

 An overview of the research presented at the IESC Research Symposium is available in the IESC Research Summary.
 Technical reports can be found at Coal and coal seam gas - Science and research.